Saturday, September 17, 2016

 It's the same in every generation.
 Bill Clinton was elected by people who wanted to bring back the promise of John F. Kennedy's early 1960s; Ronald Reagan, and before him Richard Nixon, by people who wanted to bring back the Dwight D. Eisenhower 1950s; JFK by people who wanted to bring back the New Deal of Franklin D. Roosevelt in the 1930s, but without all the Depression, Dust Bowl, racism and war clouds; Eisenhower by people who wanted to bring back the Roaring Twenties of Warren Harding and Calvin Coolidge; FDR by people who wanted to bring back the promise of the Woodrow Wilson years of the 1910s; Harding by people who wanted to bring back the "full dinner pail" of William McKinley at the turn of the 20th Century; and so on.

 It doesn't work that way.
-True, the Baby Boomers could have their "free love" without worrying about AIDS; but my generation didn't have to worry about the draft, and could visit Mississippi without worry about the Ku Klux Klan.
+True, the Baby Boomers could have their "free love" without worrying about AIDS; but my generation didn't have to worry about the draft, and could visit Mississippi without worrying about the Ku Klux Klan.
 (Although, if Trump wins... )

 *